Iran–Israel conflict during the Syrian civil war: February 2020

 On 6 February, Israeli warplanes fire missiles near Damascus, Syria.
 A pro-opposition war monitor said army positions and Iran-backed militias were targeted, killing 15 fighters, including five Syrians and at least three Iranians.
-Syria said eight fighters were wounded and Israel intended to "save the armed terrorist organisations which have been collapsing in Idlib and western Aleppo Governorate in front of the strikes of the Syrian Army", about Operation Idlib.
+Syria said eight fighters were wounded and Israel intended to "save the armed terrorist organizations which have been collapsing in Idlib and western Aleppo Governorate in front of the strikes of the Syrian Army".

 On 13 February, Israeli missiles targeted Iranian warehouses between the Damascus International Airport and the Sayyidah Zaynab neighborhood.
 Israeli strikes on Damascus airport killed seven fighters.
 Rami Abdel Rahman, the director of the Britain-based Observatory, said the dead were three Syrian soldiers and four members of Iran's Revolutionary Guard.

 On 24 February, Israeli warplanes killed six people near the Damascus International Airport including Iran-backed fighters and two members of the Palestinian Islamic Jihad.
 On 27 February, Israeli warplanes killed a Syrian policeman in the Quneitra Governorate, as he was initially thought to be related to Hezbollah.